anupbhowmik/anupbhowmik/README.md

 ### Hi there 👋

-- 💻 I ~like~ **love** coding
-- 🎓 I'm currently studying Computer Science and Engineering (CSE) at Bangladesh University of Engineering and Technology (BUET)
-- 👯 I have successfully worked on production level projects regarding android and web.
-- 🌱 I’m currently perfecting my skills with ReactJS and Android MVP Architecture.
-- 👯 I’m looking to collaborate on opensource and group projects.
+I'm currently studying Computer Science and Engineering (CSE) at Bangladesh University of Engineering and Technology (BUET).
+I have successfully worked on production level projects regarding android and web.
+I’m currently perfecting my skills with ReactJS and Android MVP Architecture and looking to collaborate on opensource and group projects.

 ## Connect with me